nquach/anonymize/README.md

 - 'boundingbox' = just applies bounding box
 - 'spectrum_high' = preset for Octave with a normal scanning sector
 - 'spectrum_offaxis' = preset for Octave with tilted scanning sector.
-Optional flags are `-m` which enables multiprocessing (default is True), and `-s` which sorts dicoms by REDCap ID and prints the first image of the ECHO.
+Optional flags are `-m` which enables multiprocessing (default is False), and `-s` which sorts dicoms by REDCap ID and prints the first image of the ECHO.
 Once everything is set up, simply type in
 ```bash
 $ python anonymize.py --mrn=name_map.csv --phi_loc=top
 ```